Pfizer, subsidiaries agree to pay $345M in EpiPen settlement

 Rex Sharp, a lawyer for the plaintiffs, said his clients were pleased that Pfizer had agreed to the settlement, noting it would still need the court’s approval.
 He said they look forward to going to trial on the remaining claims against Mylan.

 When Crabtree dismissed most of the claims against Mylan, he also granted a summary judgment to Mylan’s former CEO, Heather Bresch, the daughter of Democratic Sen. Joe Manchin of West Virginia.
 Most of the price hikes occurred during her tenure.
-She stepped down in 2020 following Mylan’s merger with Pfizer’s Upjohn unit to form Viatris.
+She stepped down in 2020 following Mylan’s merger with Pfizer’s Upjohn unit to form Pennsylvania-based Viatris.

-Note: This story has been corrected to reflect that Mylan, which has merged to form Viatris, is based in Pennsylvania, not Maryland.
-It also clarifies that Meridian Medical Technologies is based in Maryland.